Tithing: Fact, Fiction, or Fraud?

 "You are simply rejecting God's laws and trampling them under your feet for the sake of tradition.
 For instance, Moses gave you this law from God: 'Honor your father and mother'.
 And he said that anyone who speaks against his father or mother must die.
 But you say it is perfectly all right for a man to disregard his needy parents, telling them, 'Sorry, I can't help you!
 For I have given to God what I could have given to you.'
 And so you break the law of God in order to protect your man-made tradition. . ."
 (Mk.
 7:9-13 LBP).

-Speaking of a time far into the future after the Kingdom of God is established on earth and all mankind is living in peace, the prophet Ezekiel says:
+Speaking of a time far into the future after the Kingdom of God is established on earth and all mankind is living in peace, the prophet Ezekiel writes:

 "For at Jerusalem in my holy mountain, says the Lord, all Israel shall worship me.
 There I will accept you, and require you to bring me your offerings and the finest of your gifts" (Ezk.20:40 LBP).